-In the FIRE community one question that gets asked all the time is, what is your motivation to change your approach to life and money and stop following the pack?
+In the FIRE community one question that gets asked all the time is, what’s your why for FI?
+We each have our own motivation to change our approach to life and money and stop following the pack.
 Shortly after Ali and I made that decision in June of 2017 I asked Ali this question, “Why do you want to stop working right now?”
 Her answer was amazing and very simple.
 “Because I want to spend more time with you.”
 Talk about a mic drop.
 That was it.
 That’s why we decided to stop working.
 To spend more time with each other, and more time traveling, reading, walking, cooking, going to the movies, and talking about silly things as well as important things.

 One thing we have read over and over again is the concern from people that they might be bored if they stop working.
 And on top of that, some people have approached us asking for advice with their biggest fear, that their spouse might drive them nuts if they spend all their time together.